 A good debugging technique is to take a tiny portion of your data (say 2 samples per class), and try to get your model to overfit.
 If it can’t, it’s a sign it won’t work with large datasets.

-# use only 1% of training data (and use the same training Dataloader (with shuffle off) in val and test) trainer = Trainer(overfit_batches=0.01) # or overfit a number of batches trainer = Trainer(overfit_batches=0.01)
+# use only 1% of training data (and use the same training dataloader (with shuffle off) in val and test) trainer = Trainer(overfit_batches=0.01) # similar, but with a fixed 10 batches no matter the size of the dataset trainer = Trainer(overfit_batches=10)

 With this flag, the train, val, and test sets will all be the same train set.
 We will also replace the sampler in the training set to turn off shuffle for you.